 Golden Gaytime has many flavors for you to choose from!
 From the basics like strawberry and chocolate to more signature flavors like Unicorn, Piña Colada, Krispy Kreme, Birthday Cake, etc., you can pick anything you like or even combine them.

-32. Neenish Tart
+23. Neenish Tart

 If you are really into eating tarts, Neenish Tart is for you!
-It has a pastry base in the bottom and a sweet filling inside, including mock cream, icing sugar paste, gelatine-set cream.
+It has a pastry base in the bottom and a sweet filling inside, including mock cream, icing sugar paste, and gelatine-set cream.

 The chef will decorate the tart with the dried icing in two different colors, which are usually the combination of white and brown or pink and brown.